RP1507/streaming-01-getting-started/README.md

 ---

-## Explore & Execute Project Scripts
+## Explore & Execute Project Scripts - Looked through the multiple scripts and the executed.

+Running though the different batch scripts.

 With your repo folder open in VS Code, start exploring.
 Open, read, and run each project script (each file will have a .py extension) in order.